Endpoints

 string

-option is used to set the url path under which the Entity Collection Endpoint is available.
-Unless url
+The path option is used to set the url path under which the Entity Collection Endpoint is available.
+Unless url is

-is not set, LightHouse will not provide a Entity Collection Endpoint.
+If path is not set, LightHouse will not provide an Entity Collection Endpoint.
 To include an external Entity

 uri optional